- Genre: supernatural haunted-house horror.

 The Discovery in the Attic

 Determined to sift through their mother’s belongings and hasten their departure, the sisters headed to the attic the next morning.
-Dust motes swirled in the sunlight as they rummaged through boxes of old letters, family portraits, and tarnished jewellery.
+Dust motes swirled in the sunlight as they rummaged through boxes of old letters, family portraits and tarnished jewellery.
 Sophia found a trunk filled with diaries and photo albums.
 One album in particular drew her attention.
 Faded photographs showed their mother as a young girl alongside a pale-faced child with a blank stare.

 “Do you know who this is?”
 Sophia asked, showing Elena a picture of the eerie child wearing a dress patterned with small roses.